How to Simplify Bookkeeping Using Spreadsheets

 Formulas That Simplify Your Life

 Now for the fun part: formulas!
 These little equations are what make spreadsheets truly powerful.
 Summing up your income and expenses each month is as simple as using the SUM function.
 Want to calculate your profit?
 Just subtract your total expenses from your total income.
 Spreadsheets like Excel and Google Sheets offer a wide range of built-in formulas that can automate many bookkeeping tasks.
 Don’t be afraid to experiment and explore.
 There are tons of online resources and tutorials that can guide you through using different formulas.
-Even a few basic formulas can significantly reduce the amount of manual work involved in keeping your books.

 Chart of Accounts: The Backbone of Organized Bookkeeping